 - For a 10th, 11th and 12th-grade student to be eligible for any extracurricular activity for the first semester, he/she must be making "satisfactory progress toward graduation" with at least a 2.0 Grade Point Average from the previous school year.
 For a 9th-grade student to be eligible for any extracurricular activity for the first semester, he/she must pass the eighth grade with at least a 2.0 GPA.
 Also, a student must submit to the school a current health certificate for that year.
 First-year athletes must present the coach with a certified copy of their birth certificate.
 To be eligible for any extracurricular activity the second semester, he/she must have at least a 2.0 GPA at the end of the first semester.
-ALL COURSES THE STUDENT IS TAKING WILL BE USED IN DETERMINING THE SEMESTER AND END OF THE YEAR GPA AVERAGES!!! - A student must be in attendance on the day of extracurricular activities in order to participate.
-Students must also be in attendance before they can participate in practice. - Student participants in athletic activities, cheerleading, NJROTC, and band are required to ride school transportation to and from such activities.
-A student may ride home with parents if the parents ask, but no other student will be permitted to ride with them unless the other student's

-- parents contact the Coach or Director by phone and in writing during the school day prior to the event. - No students will be permitted to participate in school contests for more than 4 years after entrance to the 9th grade.
-Further, no student will be permitted to participate in school contests after attaining the age of 19 prior to September 1. - The athletic program of our school aims to provide for participation in some sports by as many students as possible.
-Pearl High School offers football, basketball, baseball, tennis, cross-country, golf, track, soccer, softball, powerlifting, swimming, and volleyball. - The primary objective of athletics is physical development and the development of habits of good sportsmanship.
+ALL COURSES THE STUDENT IS TAKING WILL BE USED IN DETERMINING THE SEMESTER AND END OF THE YEAR GPA AVERAGES! - A student must be in attendance on the day of extracurricular activities in order to participate.
+Students must also be in attendance before they can participate in practice. - Student participants in athletic activities, cheerleading, NJROTC, band, choir, or drama are required to ride school transportation to and from such activities.
+A student may ride home with parents if the parents ask, but no other student will be permitted to ride with them unless the other student's parents contact the Coach or Director by phone and in writing during the school day prior to the event. - No students will be permitted to participate in school contests for more than 4 years after entrance to the 9th grade.
+Further, no student will be permitted to participate in school contests after attaining the age of 19 prior to September 1. - The athletic program of our school aims to provide for participation in some sports by as many students as possible. - The primary objective of athletics is physical development and the development of habits of good sportsmanship.
 Participants in school sports must abide by all regulations set up by the Mississippi High School Activities Association.
 They are also expected to attend school regularly and conduct themselves in a sportsmanlike manner at all times.